scalefactory/s3du/README.md

 # s3du

-`s3du` is a tool which lets you know how much space your [AWS S3] buckets are using according to [AWS CloudWatch].
+`s3du` is a tool which lets you know how much space your [AWS S3] buckets are using according to either [AWS CloudWatch] or AWS S3.

-Because `s3du` uses CloudWatch to obtain the bucket size, this means that there could be up to a 24 hour latency on the reported size, vs. the actual size.
-This is because CloudWatch is only updated with S3 bucket sizes [once per day].
+The CloudWatch mode is the cheapest, but least accurate option for getting the bucket sizes.
+It is less accurate because there is up to a 24 hour delay on the real bucket size vs. the size in CloudWatch as CloudWatch is only updated with S3 bucket sizes [once per day].

-In the future, an alternate mode to iterate over objects in a bucket and sum the sizes may become available.
+The S3 mode is the most accurate but more expensive mode of operation.
+In this mode all of the objects in each discovered bucket are listed and their sizes summed.

 ## Usage